Joseph Richards (rugby)

-Joseph Richards (1868 – death unknown) was an English rugby union footballer who played in the 1890s.
+Joseph Richards was an English rugby union footballer who played in the 1890s.
 He played at representative level for England, and at club level for Bradford FC, as a forward, e.g. front row, lock, or back row.
 Prior to Tuesday 27 August 1895, Bradford FC was a rugby union club, it then became a rugby league club, and since 1907 it has been the association football (soccer) club Bradford Park Avenue.

 Background

 Joseph Richards was born in Bedworth, Warwickshire.

 Playing career

-International honours

 Joseph Richards won caps for England while at Bradford FC in 1891 against Wales, Ireland, and Scotland.

-Change of Code

-When Bradford FC converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, Joseph Richards would have been in his twenties.
-Consequently, he may have been both a rugby union and rugby league footballer for Bradford FC.